webplatform/docs/css/cssom/CSSStyleDeclaration/CSSStyleDeclaration/index.md

 {{!}}[[css/properties/text-indent|'''textIndent''']]
 {{!}}Sets or retrieves  the indentation of the first line of text in the object.

-This property is not supported for Metro style apps using JavaScript.
 {{!}}-
 {{!}}[[css/properties/text-justify|'''textJustify''']]
 {{!}}Sets or retrieves  the type of alignment used to justify text in the object.